 Cultural establishments and activities in the Region are concentrated mostly in towns.
 Among the most important we can mention Muzeum loutkářských kultur (the Puppet Museum) and Muzeum barokních soch (the Museum of Baroque Statues) in the Chrudim District, the State chateau in Slatiňany with its horse museum, the Open-Air Museum Vysočina - museum of folk architecture in Veselý Kopec and adjacent localities of an area around the town of Hlinsko.
 In the Pardubice District, visitors are attracted especially by the Castle of Pardubice, where one can see exhibits of Východočeské muzeum (the Museum of East Bohemia) and Východočeská galerie (the Gallery of East Bohemia).
 Interesting for them is also a late Gothic castle at Mount Kunětická, the Baroque Chateau in Choltice and Africké muzeum (the Museum of Africa) in the town of Holice, which is devoted to Dr. Emil Holub, who was a famous traveller born in Holice.
 Every year, many visitors are coming also to the National Stud Farm in Kladruby nad Labem, which underwent in 2014 and 2015 an expensive reconstruction contributed to by the EU funds.
 In the Svitavy District, tourists are attracted by the Svojanov Castle or the Litomyšl Chateau (and its grounds), which was inscribed on the UNESCO's World Heritage List in 1999.
 Its attractiveness was enhanced by revitalization of the whole chateau complex including the "Church of the Discovery of the Holy Cross" and a Regional Museum.
 The revitalization ranked first in the Gloria Musaealis National Museum Competition in 2014 in the category of "Museum Activity of the Year".
-In the Ústí nad Orlicí District, ruins of the following castles are well-known: Lansperk, Litice, and Žampach.
+In the Usti nad Orlici District, ruins of the following castles are well-known: Lansperk, Litice, and Žampach.
 In Letohrad, tourists are interested in Muzeum řemesel (the Museum of Crafts), the Chateau, and a newly reconstructed fortress "Orlice".
 Renovated premises of the Chateau in Nové Hrady near the town of Vysoké Mýto are becoming a tourist landmark.
 Since 2014, the Museum of Car Bodywork has been located in Vysoké Mýto.
 Music in the Region is usually connected with famous Komorní filharmonie (the Pardubice Chamber Philharmonic Orchestra) but also Smetanova Litomyšl (the Smetana's Litomyšl festival), the festival of classical (opera) music, or other music festivals held in Polička (the birthplace of composer Bohuslav Martinů), which have their tradition.
 As for theatre, the most famous is Východočeské divadlo (the Theatre of East Bohemia) in Pardubice, which has been holding, besides others, the GRAND Festival of comedies (GRAND Festival smíchu) from theatres all over the Czech Republic since 2001.
 Already since 1995, Přelouč has hosted the awarding ceremony of Cena Františka Filipovského (the Prize of František Filipovský) for dubbing.

 Regarding sports activities, the Pardubice Racecourse, where the Velká Pardubická Steeplechase is held, is the best known.
 Motor sports fans are certain to recall the Golden Helmet Motorcycle Speedway Race (Zlatá přilba České republiky).
 Moreover, the Pardubický Region ranks on the top regarding other sports, too.
-As for ice hockey, the extra league team in the city of Pardubice is breeding players of international quality.
+The ice hockey club of the city of Pardubice has been participating in the Czech (formerly Czechoslovak) top ice hockey league since 1950; it won Czechoslovak and Czech championships six times and trained several very talented players to play hockey worldwide.
 Basketball teams of the city of Pardubice and the town of Svitavy rank among the best in the Czech National Basketball League.
 Local tennis courts are frequently recalled by almost every Czech famous tennis player, because the Championship of the Czech Republic, which takes place in Pardubice, is a junior tennis tournament, which opens professional career for the talented youth.